Making an import declaration in your records

 • details of the person you’re representing if you are making a declaration on behalf of someone else

-The next step depends whether your goods are delivered to inventory-linked premises or premises that are not inventory-linked.
+The next step depends whether your goods are imported to inventory-linked locations, or locations that are not inventory-linked.

-Inventory-linked premises are linked to customs by computer.
+Inventory-linked locations are linked to customs by computer.

-Premises that are not inventory-linked are not linked to customs by computer.
+Locations that are not inventory-linked, are not linked to customs by computer.

 Inventory-linked premises

-When you enter your goods in your records, you will also need to complete a C21 declaration form.
-This will allow the goods to be cleared from the port where they entered.
+When you enter your goods in your records, you’ll also need to complete declaration form C21.
+This will allow the goods to be cleared from the inventory-linked location where they entered.

-The information you provide in the form is similar to the entry made in your own records.
+The information you provide in the form is similar to the entry you make in your own records.

 After you’ve made an entry in your records

-You must submit your supplementary declaration no later than the fourth working day following the month in which the date the goods were entered in your records.
+You must submit your supplementary declaration no later than the 10th calendar day of the month after the month in which you entered the goods in your records.

-If you have completed a C21 declaration, you must use the date that customs accept your declaration instead of the date your goods were entered in your records.
+If you’ve completed form C21, you must use the date that customs accept your declaration as the tax point in your supplementary declaration.
+This should be the same date that you entered the goods in your records.